lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-teamicidal-management.markdown

 > Internal competition has the direct effect of making coaching difficult or impossible.
 Since coaching is essential to the workings of a healthy team, anything the manager does to increase competition within a team has to be viewed as teamicidal.

-Listed below are a few management practices that tend to produce Teamicidal results.
+Listed below are a few management techniques that tend to produce Teamicidal results.

 > 1. Annual salary or merit reviews
 > 2. Management by objectives (MBO)